|

 - BILE:

-(Bradán'): Old Irish/Gaelic name meaning "salmon."
+Irish Gaelic name meaning "salmon."

 - BRADY:

-"Large-chested."
-Irish surname transferred to unisex forename use,
+Irish surname transferred to unisex forename use, derived

-from Gaelic Ó Brádaigh, meaning "descendant of Brádach."
+from an Anglicized form of Gaelic Ó Brádaigh "descendant of

-"large-chested."
+hence "large-chested."

-- BRAN: Irish myth name
+- BRAN: Irish name meaning "raven."

-- BREANAINN
+- BRÉANAINN:

-(Bréanainn): Old Irish name of Celtic origin, meaning "prince."
+Old Irish Gaelic name, meaning "prince."

-(Breándan): Modern Irish form of
+- BREÁNDAN: Modern form of Old Irish

 meaning "prince."